 Cortisol also encourages the kidneys to excrete water producing the classic symptoms of increased thirst and urination.

-Dogs under the influence of high levels of cortisol have a ravenous appetite and increase gastric acid secretion (probably to deal with the intake of such large amounts of food).
+Dogs under the influence of high levels of cortisol have a ravenous appetite and increase gastric acid secretion.
+That likely happens to deal with the intake of such large amounts of food.
 Consequently, this also raises their risk for gastrointestinal ulcers.

 Too Little Cortisol